-When you die, your tenancy will pass to your husband, wife or civil partner (or a person who you lived with as if you were husband and wife or civil partners) if they were living with you at the time of your death.
+When you die, your tenancy will pass to your spouse or civil partner (or a person who you lived with as if you were a spouse or civil partners) if they were living with you at the time of your death.
 No other family member can succeed to your tenancy.
-If a joint tenant dies the tenancy will pass to the other joint tenant and this will count as a succession.
+If a joint tenant dies the tenancy will pass to the other joint tenant and this will count as a succession